thealx-eech/fs2020LegacyInstaller/README.md

 You can generate JSON files for your airplane in "planeconverter" (available on github).

-Reauired config values you need to change in case of FSX:
+Required config values you need to change in case of FSX:

   AIRPLANEID "ms-aircreation-582sl" ; aircraft directory name in FS2020